theAlgorithmist/TSQuadBezier/README.md

 Points on the curve at equal increments of _t_ and _s_ may also be illustrated.
 Drag one of the control points to see how the relationship between the two varies as a function of the geometric constraints.

+NOTE:  This repo is no longer maintained or modified.
+The quadratic Bezier [is now part of AMYR Library](https://github.com/theAlgorithmist/AMYR).
+This repo remains online for historical purposes.

 Author:  Jim Armstrong - [The Algorithmist]